Men convicted of supporting Gretchen Whitmer kidnapping plot given lengthy prison sentences

 Someone convicted of more than one crime in Michigan typically gets prison sentences that simply run at the same time.
 But Wilson took the unusual step of ordering consecutive sentences for Musico and Morrison, making their minimum stays longer.
 In addition to being convicted of supporting terrorism, the three men were also each convicted of a gun crime and of being a member in a gang.

-Musico, 45, Morrison, 28, and Bellar, 24, were members of the Wolverine Watchmen.
+Musico, Morrison and Bellar were members of the Wolverine Watchmen.
 The three held gun training with Fox in rural Jackson County and shared his disgust for Whitmer, police and public officials, especially after COVID-19 restrictions disrupted the economy and triggered armed Capitol protests and anti-government belligerence.

-"Mr. Bellar is clueless about any plot to kidnap the governor," attorney Andrew Kirkpatrick said again in a court filing last week.
+They were running a "terrorism training camp in Jackson County," Assistant Attorney General Sunita Doddamani told the judge.

+The men expressed remorse moments after Whitmer in her video said they had failed to take responsibility.

+"If Mr. Bellar wanted to be part of the kidnapping of the governor, he would have stayed here. ...
+He could have held on like a rock, like a tick in that apartment," defense attorney Andrew Kirkpatrick said.

-A jury, however, quickly returned guilty verdicts in October after hearing nine days of testimony, mostly evidence offered by a pivotal FBI informant, Dan Chappel, and federal agents.
-The jury agreed with prosecutors that the Wolverine Watchmen constituted a criminal gang.
+A jury, however, quickly returned guilty verdicts in October after hearing nine days of testimony, mostly evidence offered by federal agents and a pivotal FBI informant, Dan Chappel, who secretly recorded conversations.

+"The Wolverine Watchmen misappropriated the word 'patriot' all the time for a really unpatriotic objective, you know, killing fellow Americans. ...
+Dan is what really a patriot is," Doddamani said Thursday.

 Separately, in federal court in Grand Rapids, Fox and Croft face possible life sentences in two weeks.
 Two men who pleaded guilty received substantial breaks: Ty Garbin is free after a 2 1/2-year prison term while Kaleb Franks was given a four-year sentence.
 Brandon Caserta and Daniel Harris were acquitted by a jury.